-The code generated from the function call in Example 3-2 prepares the following 5 argument values:
+Code generated from the function call in Example 3-2 prepares these 5 argument values:

 - 1. The address of variable symbl, the function result space - 2.
 The length of symbl, an integer value of 8 - 3.
-The address of sentence, the first explicit parameter

-- 4. The addrss of nsym, the second explicit parameter - 5.
+The address of sentence, the first explicit parameter - 4.
+The address of nsym, the second explicit parameter - 5.
 The length of sentence, an integer value of 100

-You can force changes in these conventions using %VAL and %LOC; this is covered under "Calls to C Using LOC%, REF% and VAL%" on page 40.
+You can force changes in these conventions using %VAL and %LOC; this is covered under "Calls to C Using LOC%, REF% and VAL%" on page 42.